cameronzucker/AREDN-Pi/README.md

 ***Please note that the script is still under construction and is not ready for deployment!***

-Image your Pi 5 with the official Pi imager utility: https://github.com/raspberrypi/rpi-imager
+Image your Pi 5 boot media with the official Pi imager utility: https://github.com/raspberrypi/rpi-imager

 Select the Pi 5 and Raspbian 64-bit options.
-The media will be your adapted M.2 drive or other boot media.
+The media will be your USB-adapted M.2 drive (or other boot media).

 ![raspberry pi imager main setup dialogue](https://github.com/cameronzucker/aredn-pi-setup/blob/main/images/aredn-pi-imager-setup-main.jpg)